Planning for workplace emergencies

 Develop an emergency action plan

-Almost every business is required to have an emergency action plan.
+Most businesses are required to have an emergency action plan (and even if not required, developing one is a good way to protect yourself, your employees, and your business during an emergency).
 An emergency action plan covers designated actions employers and employees must take to ensure employee safety.
 At a minimum, your plan should include the following elements:

 Means of reporting fires and other emergencies;